NashTech-Labs/setup-development-env-oppds/README.md

 This will open all application all together.
 *py .\main-parallely.py*
 ### 8. setUpEnvironment(main-sequantially)
-This will open all application all together.
+This will open all application one by one as each process ends.
 *py .\main-sequentially.py*

 # USAGE